 Image source: Wikipedia

 Read a few articles related to Kerala art, traditional music and dance forms followed since many decades and centuries.
+Here is the page link.
 Click on the images in the gallery to read